Updated

 1.4.
 DUI causing injury or death

-The crime of vehicular assault (CRS 18-3-205) is drunk or drugged driving that results in a physical injury, such as broken bones, burns, paralysis, or disfigurement.4 And the crime of vehicular homicide (CRS 18-3-106) is drunk or drugged driving that results in a fatality.5
+The crime of vehicular assault (CRS 18-3-205) is drunk or drugged driving that results in a physical injury, such as broken bones, burns, paralysis, or disfigurement.4 The crime of vehicular homicide (CRS 18-3-106) is drunk or drugged driving that results in a fatality.5

 2. What are the DUI penalties in Colorado Springs?

-The punishment for drunk or drugged driving turns on the specific offense and whether the defendant has prior convictions.
+The punishment for drunk or drugged driving turns on the specific offense and whether you have prior convictions.

 2.1.
 DUI / DUI per se